 Eradication through a licensed pest control operator should only be considered if the swarm / hive is innaccessible to an apiarist and safety is of concern.

-If a swarm or hive is found on Council land or in a neighbouring property, please contact the Health and Local Laws team on 9840 9256.
+If a swarm or hive is found on Council land or in a neighbouring property, please contact Council on 9840 9333.

 Residents can keep bees providing they are registered with the Department of Primary Industries and comply with the Apiary Code of Practice which lists safe management practices and statutory planning requirements.